-The Graduate School of Business (GSB) offers the Master of Accountancy (M.Acc.) and Master of Business Administration (M.B.A.) degrees.
+The Graduate School of Business (GSB) offers the Master of Accountancy (M.Acc.), Master of Business Administration (M.B.A.), and the Master of Science in Project Management (M.S.P.M.) degrees.
 The M.Acc. requires 30 credit hours - 18 hours of accounting and 12 hours of business law, economics, ethics, and finance.
 The M.B.A. requires 36-48 credit hours, depending on the student's prior study of foundational courses, including accounting, economics, management, and marketing.
-Students may take a general M.B.A. approach that consists of nine core business courses and three courses of electives, or may specialize by taking the nine core business courses and three "track" classes.

 The M.Acc. program focuses on advanced accounting practices, and research enhances business scholarship within the GSB.
-The M.Acc. curriculum is centered on creating accountants with the highest ethical and professional standards.
+The M.Acc.curriculum is centered on creating accountants with the highest ethical and professional standards.
 The M.Acc. program seeks to provide students who major in accounting in their undergraduate studies with the opportunity to complete an academically rigorous master's degree and achieve the level of education needed to qualify for the Certified Public Accountant (CPA) exam, preparing them for careers in major corporations and public accounting firms.